The PROSPECT Reactor Antineutrino Experiment: Detector

-Optical separators are composed of a carbon fiber backbone covered on both sides with adhesive-backed 3M DF2000MA specularly reflecting film, an optically clear adhesive film, and a thin surface layer of FEP film.
+Optical separators are composed of a carbon fiber backbone covered on both sides with adhesive-backed 3M DF2000MA\footnote{https://www.3m.com/} specularly reflecting film, an optically clear adhesive film, and a thin surface layer of FEP film.
 All layers are adhered to one another utilizing cold pressure lamination, and outer scintillator-compatible FEP film layers on each side are heat-sealed to one another to prevent scintillator contact with the optical separator interior.
 The glossy twill carbon fiber sheet substrate provides structural support and removes the risk of optical segment-to-segment cross-talk.
 The DF2000MA reflecting film is both highly reflective ($>99$\,\% at normal incidence ) and highly specular ($>95$\,\% at normal incidence) for photons above 400~nm.
 Light transport at higher incident angles is further enabled by total internal reflection at the optical interface of the surface FEP layer ($\sim$1.33 index of refraction) and the PROSPECT scintillator ($\sim$1.56 index of refraction).
 Extensive dimensional, optical, mechanical, and leak-tightness quality assurance checks were performed on all production optical separators prior to use.

-Pinwheel support rods were produced via filament-based 3D printing using a scintillator-compatible, white-dyed 100-micron polylactic acid (PLA) filament.
+Pinwheel support rods were produced via filament-based 3D printing using a scintillator-compatible, white-dyed 100-micron polylactic acid filament.
 Support axes of $>$1.2~m total length are composed of shorter $\sim$150 mm rods of varying design strung onto a central Teflon tube or extruded acrylic rod, in the case of calibration and un-instrumented axes, respectively.
-All sub-rods include multiple tabs which are used to grip each of four attached optical separators (Fig.~\ref{fig-universe}B).
-Sub-rods closest to the PMT houses contain additional thick profiles that serve as the only mechanical interface between the optical grid and the PMT housings (Fig.~\ref{fig-universe}C) and acrylic supports around the outside of the detector inner target.
 Isometric drawings of two pinwheel designs are shown in Fig.~\ref{fig:pinwheel_types}.
+All sub-rods include multiple tabs which are used to grip each of four attached optical separators.
+Sub-rods closest to the PMT housings contain additional thick profiles (Fig.~\ref{fig:pinwheel_types}b) that serve as the mechanical interface between the optical grid and the PMT housings or acrylic supports on the outside of the detector.